 Dave Lyon's proposal to use archery gear in Cook Inlet saltwater fisheries was one of the less contentious proposals -- in that it drew a broad base of rejection from most of the users who testified before the Board of Fisheries on its first day -- before the committee designated to discuss sportfish and personal use salmon proposals during the Board of Fisheries meeting Tuesday in Anchorage.

-But, when Lyon got the chance to argue in favor of his proposal during the committee meeting, he managed to sway a few people to change their minds and testify in support of his idea.
+But when Lyon got the chance to argue in favor of his proposal during the committee meeting, he managed to sway a few people to change their minds.

 The key, he said to board members, was in the wording in his proposal that would permit archery fishing only in areas where saltwater was open to snagging fish by regulation, a practice he said implied that a fish stock was abundant.